-- · All academic requirements have been made. - All Practicum, field study and/or internship hours must have been obtained. - All financial obligations have been cleared with the Business Office, Library and Counseling Center (if applicable). - Financial Aid exit counseling has been completed.
+- · All academic requirements must have been met. - All Practicum, field study, and/or internship hours must have been obtained. - All financial obligations must have been cleared with the Business Office, Library and Counseling Center (if applicable). - Financial Aid exit counseling must have been completed (if applicable).